Kombucha is the health drink of the year.

 Your best bet is to go by the best-by date on your bottle of kombucha.

-Because kombucha is already fermented and contains live cultures, over time, the flavor will change and turn more acidic.
+Because kombucha is already fermented and contains live cultures, the flavor will change over time and become more acidic.

 Unopened kombucha can be stored in the fridge for up to 8 months.

-Once your kombucha is open, store it in the refrigerator and drink within a week.
+Once your kombucha is open, store it in the refrigerator and drink it within a week.

 With homemade kombucha, go by the shelf life on the kit or recipe, which will probably be around 1-3 months in the refrigerator.

 The good news is that your kombucha is unlikely to be bad unless you’ve left it open at room temperature for a good few months.
 Instead, your kombucha may have fermented past its ideal point and thus taste tart.

 To prevent your kombucha from going bad, remember to store it in the refrigerator, opened or unopened.